alan-turing-institute/uatk-spc/docs/usage_guide.md

 ## Generating a snapshot for a study area

 ```
-cargo run --release -- west-yorkshire-small
+cargo run --release -- config/west_yorkshire_small.csv
 ```

 This will download some large files the first time.
-You'll wind up with `processed_data/WestYorkshireSmall/` as output, as well as lots of intermediate files in `raw_data/`.
+You'll wind up with `processed_data/west_yorkshire_small.pb` as output, as well as lots of intermediate files in `raw_data/`.
 The next time you run this command (even on a different study area), it should go much faster.

-You can run the pipeline for other study areas; try `cargo run --release -- --help` for a list.

 ## Working with protocol buffers